lsteiner9/lsteiner9.github.io/README.md

 ## Introduction

-Laura is a professional violist, violinist, and music teacher.
+Laura is an aspiring Java developer, as well as a professional violist, violinist, and music teacher.
 She recently graduated from UNM with a master's degree in music, and is currently attending the Deep Dive Coding Java + Android Bootcamp, gaining experience in Android app development.

 ### Current projects